 Adjustment disorder happens when people do not recover from a big change or difficult experience.
 Doctors often find refugees and immigrants have an adjustment disorder.

 “Disorder” means something is wrong.
 “Adjustment” means making a change to a situation.
-Adjustment disorder is when it is difficult for you to change when a stressful event happens.
-Some examples of a stressful event are moving to a new country, getting married or getting divorced, losing your job, or when someone dies.
+Adjustment disorder is when it is difficult for you to adjust to a big change or experience a large event.
+Some examples of a big change or event are moving to a new country, getting married or getting divorced, losing your job, or when someone dies.

 Symptoms of adjustment disorder